Mike Cooper (musician): Stylistic diversification and later career

 Cooper continued to perform and tour in the UK and Europe, often collaborating with jazz musicians.
 He later said of the period, "I left behind the safe shores of melody and conventional harmony and headed out into the sea of timbre."
 The album 'Ave They Started Yet? recorded a collaboration with dancer Joanna Pyne on a tour in Europe in early 1980.
-The same year, he recorded a live album in Berlin with free jazz musicians David Holland and Lol Coxhill (credited as "The Johnny Rondo Duo").
+The same year, he recorded a live album in Berlin with free jazz musicians Dave Holland and Lol Coxhill (credited as "The Johnny Rondo Duo").
 He also played in G.T.
 Moore's reggae band the Outsiders; experimental band The Mayhem Quartet; the "no wave" jazz group Beating Time; the band Avant Roots, playing a mixture of Greek rembetika and improvised music; acoustic country blues band National Gallery; and electric blues band Continental Drift.

 In 1985, he recorded The Continuous Preaching Blues with Ian A. Anderson.
 He also recorded with Lol Coxhill and percussionist Roger Turner as The Recedents.
 Cooper became increasingly influenced by Polynesian slack key guitar styles, and in 1987 recorded an album, Aveklei Uptowns Hawaiians, with French slide guitarist Cyrille Lefebvre and other musicians including Lol Coxhill.
 He has continued to record in a unique style that he has called "ambient electronic exotica".
 From 1986 to 1996, he performed around Europe (Italy/Germany/Switzerland) with a four piece country blues band called "National Gallery - featuring Mark Makin, Michael Messer and Ed Genis.
 They performed around various festivals and appeared on Paul Jones Blues show on BBC Radio 2.
 They also appeared on Rai Uno TV in Italy.
 A CD featuring half of the band (Cooper/Makin) was issued on Rhiannon records called "National Gallery - Keep It Clean".
 Living in Rome, in 1999 he set up his own Hipshot label to release his recordings, and his subsequent releases have been prolific.
 Some of his albums include looped samples of music recorded in the Pacific, New Guinea, Australia, and elsewhere, often treated electronically.
 His later releases have included Rayon Hula (2004), which incorporates samples of exotica musician Arthur Lyman, White Shadows in the South Seas (2013), and New Globe Notes (2014).
+He also released Fratello Mare (2015) and Raft (2017).

 Cooper has also written and performed scores for silent films played at festivals around the world.
 He has also written extensively on Hawaiian slack key guitar styles and performers.